To be celebrated on 1st May 2019

 Lord, we thank you for the great achievements that grew out of times of suffering:

 * the courage of the Jews during the Holocaust,

 * the creativity of slaves in the last century,

 * the non-violence of those who fought for civil rights in the sixties.

-Lord, we pray for those who train minister in your church.
+Lord, we pray for those who train ministers in your church.

 And not to be satisfied with asking them once, but to ask three times

 Because it is only if they have a personal relationship with Jesus that they are fit to pasture his sheep.

 Lord, we pray for those who are getting married at this time.